PoisotLab/ms_metaweb_transfer/README.md

 results, when validated against known but fractional data of trophic interactions between Canadian mammals, our model achieves a predictive accuracy of approximately 91%.
 It should be reiterated that the framework presented in
-@fig:concept is amenable to changes; notably, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
-Most importantly, although we focus on a trophic system, it is an established fact that different (non-trophic) interactions do themselves interact with and influence the outcome of trophic interactions [see *e.g.* @Kawatsu2021AreNet;
+@fig:concept is amenable to changes *e.g.* it is possible to use distinct trees if working with different clades (such as pollination networks) or, alternatively, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
+Most importantly, although we focus on a trophic system, it is an established fact that different (non-trophic) interactions do themselves interact with and influence the outcome of trophic interactions [see *e.g.* @Kawatsu2021AreNet; @Kefi2012MorMea].
-@Kefi2012MorMea].
 Future development of metaweb inference techniques should cover the prediction of multiple interaction types.

 # Data used for the case study